OpenEducationAnalytics/OpenEducationAnalytics/packages/package_catalog/Predicting_Chronic_Absenteeism/README.md

 * <strong>School experiences</strong>: School suspension, disciplinary, behavior, and learning outcome data
 * <strong>Engagement data</strong>: School attendance, digital engagement

 This package can use several [OEA Modules](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules) to help ingest data sources that are typically used to understand patterns of chronic absenteeism (see below for list of relevant OEA modules).
+It is critical that all end user identifiable information is pseudonymized to comply with GDPR and CCPA requirements (more details [here](https://github.com/microsoft/OpenEduAnalytics/blob/main/packages/package_catalog/Predicting_Chronic_Absenteeism/data/README.md#pseudonymization-of-end-user-identifiable-information)).

 | OEA Module | Description |
 | --- | --- |